 Back at camp, wet … everything was wrung out and hung up to dry.
 The weather was still rainy by afternoon so we decided to go for a short afternoon drive and had a drink at the top of Manqeba, overlooking the dry Limpopo.
 The clouds parted and we had an amazing sunset.
 Things were looking up!

 The following morning we headed off in wet boots for a walk.
-We got dropped off close to Jachacha Pan, and headed off towards the Limpopo and beyond.
-Cresting a rise close to the Limpopo we bumped a herd of buffalo on the opposite side, and with some clever manoeuvring got to within 20m of them without them knowing we were there.
-Ten minutes later we left them unperturbed, and circled round to the banks of the Limpopo.
+We got dropped off close to Jachacha Pan, and headed off towards Limpopo and beyond.
+Cresting a rise close to the Limpopo we bumped into a herd of buffalo on the opposite side, and with some clever manoeuvring got to within 20m of them without them knowing we were there.
+Ten minutes later we left them unperturbed and circled around to the banks of the Limpopo.

 On seeing the Limpopo for the first time we were all surprised to see a dirty, muddy, foamy, swirling mass of water where the previous evening there had been a dry stretch of sand.
 Amazing!

 We took a break on a hill next to the river and had our breakfast, which we had brought along with us.
 After a good break, we headed off for the jackal berry forest a few kilometres away.
 The forest was spectacular and left us all in awe.

 We stayed there as long as possible before popping out close to the Dakamila Pan system.
 Buffalo seemed to pop out from everywhere as we walked, and other games such as kudu, zebra, nyala, warthog and spectacular birds were seen all along the way.

 Finally, we arrived at Mapimpi Pan, which was well guarded by a very large crocodile, where we were met by Oli, who drove us back to camp.
 Back at camp, it was a quick turnaround just to pack bags, and we were dropped off at Reedbuck Vlei to continue our adventure.